benxshen/TDD-money-problem/how-to/step-by-step/step-by-step.md

 #### Process
 * Assess the process of how we got to the final version of our code

+* Reflect on your own code
+* What could be said about it regarding the 3P ?
+* What surprised you during this workshop ?
+* What have been your discoveries ?

 `Thanks for having followed it and thanks Saleem for this great book`